Kostas Manolas: 2010–11 season

-Manolas was a key figure for AEK Athens in the 2010–11 season, playing impressive performances in the Superleague Greece but also in the 2010–11 UEFA Europa League, which drew interest from many European teams such as Genoa, Udinese, Getafe and Schalke 04.
+Manolas was a key figure for AEK Athens in the 2010–11 season, playing impressive performances in the Super League Greece but also in the 2010–11 UEFA Europa League, which drew interest from many European teams such as Genoa, Udinese, Getafe and Schalke 04.
 Manolas scored a very important goal for AEK against Hajduk Split, securing the win for the Greek side.
 The following week, Manolas found the back of the net again, this time against AEL in the Greek Cup, which AEK would later go on to win.
 His impressive performances convinced then AEK Athens coach Manolo Jiménez and earned him a spot in the starting line-up, forcing Real Madrid loanee David Mateos to the substitutes' bench.

-Manolas developed massively while playing alongside AEK icon and UEFA Euro 2004 winner Traianos Dellas, stating to the press, "It is an honour to play alongside such a great player like Dellas, I have developed and become a better player.
+Manolas developed massively while playing alongside AEK icon and UEFA Euro 2004 winner Traianos Dellas, stating to the press: "It is an honour to play alongside such a great player like Dellas, I have developed and become a better player.
 His experience has helped me become confident on the ball and the decisions I make in the game.
 I have learned a lot from him and he is basically like a teacher to me who I look up to."

 On 30 April 2011, Manolas won the first trophy of his career, the Greek Cup.
 He played a large role in winning the trophy and played solid throughout the match against Atromitos, where at one point he cleared an opposition shot off his line.
 Manolas also received man of the match honours due to his outstanding display.
 After the 0–3 victory, Manolas stated, "It is a dream for me to win a trophy with my childhood club AEK, and I hope there's many more to come in the future."
 He finished the 2010–11 season playing 36 matches, scoring three goals.